paulf-999/aws_templates/mwaa-aws-managed-airflow/README.md

 The steps involved in building and executing this involve:

-1) At the top of the `makefile`, provide values for the variables:
+1) At the top of the `makefile`, provide a value for the variable:
     * `AWS_PROFILE`: to indicate what AWS_PROFILE to use
-    * `S3_BUCKET`: to specify the name of the S3 bucket to create
 2) Following this, run the makefile by typing `make`!

 ### To do:

 * Setup simple example airflow DAGs, e.g. to fetch data from:
     * secrets_manager
-        1) configure secrets manager:
+        1) configure secrets manager: (in progress) https://docs.aws.amazon.com/mwaa/latest/userguide/connections-secrets-manager.html
-        https://docs.aws.amazon.com/mwaa/latest/userguide/connections-secrets-manager.html
         2) using a SM key for an airflow connection https://docs.aws.amazon.com/mwaa/latest/userguide/samples-secrets-manager.html